 I really love casseroles, but I don't make enough of them, mostly because it's really hard to find a good casserole recipe.
 But sliced potato casseroles are just so delicious!
-This one has a similar texture to scalloped potatoes, which I also love.
+This ground beef and potato casserole has a similar texture to scalloped potatoes, which I also love.
 But sometimes you need to switch things up.
 And this casserole does an amazing job of that!

 Ground beef and spinach are such a great combo, especially with cottage cheese.
 I love it in my lasagna so why not in another casserole?
-But it's really the Swiss cheese that elevates this casserole to an entirely new level.
+But it's really the Swiss cheese that's the crowning glory, elevating this casserole to an entirely new level.
 Yum!